 Once inside the brain, the magnetic field pulses induce an electrical current to flow.
 The amount of electricity created is very small, and cannot be felt by the patient, but the electric charges cause the neurons to become active and are thought to lead to the release of neurotransmitters such as serotonin, norepinephrine and dopamine.

-* NeuroStar TMS Therapy® is indicated for the treatment of Major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from one prior antidepressant medication at or above the minimal effective dose and duration in the current episode.
+* NeuroStar TMS Therapy® is indicated for the treatment of Major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from prior antidepressant medication in the current episode.
 Click here for full prescribing and safety information

 In the U. S., the Food and Drug Administration (FDA) must clear a device before it can be marketed (offered for sale to physicians for a specific clinical use).
 The clearance process involves several steps that may include pre-clinical laboratory and animal studies, clinical trials for safety and efficacy, filing of an application by the manufacturer of the device, FDA review of the application, and FDA clearance/rejection of the application.